Will-Nolen99/StarterLanguage/README.md

 array ::= [{array contents}]
 array contents ::= {literal} | {literal}, {array contents}

-creation ::= array[{num}]       used to make arrays of certain size.
+creation ::= {type}[{num}]       used to make arrays of certain size.
 Can be changed to make different classes or structs in the future

 Single line Comment = #
 Multiline Comment =